Regeneration (sustainability): History

 The modern environmental movement gained traction in the early 1970s following the United Nations Conference on the Human Environment, the first time multiple nations joined together to discuss the state of the world's environment.

-The concept of a generation that includes people of all ages who share a common interest in the environment was first introduced by Dell Chairman and CEO Michael Dell on World Environment Day 2007.
+On World Environment Day 2007, Dell Inc. chief executive Michael Dell launched a corporate campaign centred on the idea of a “ReGeneration” – consumers committed to recycling, renewable energy, and broader environmental stewardship.
 Many of the original theories of change came from writers, thinkers, and designers such as Wendell Berry, Buckminster Fuller, David Orr and Frank Lloyd Wright.
 These individuals saw a shift happening in humanity toward a rekindled connection with nature and inspired monumental changes in our approach and perspectives on topics such as building community, our relationship with agriculture and architecture, as well as the disconnect between modern economics on a finite planet.

-There are also more recent thought leaders talking about ecological thinking like Paul Hawken, Kate Raworth, Naomi Klein, David Suzuki, and Bill McKibben, who have modernized the discourse and given the environmental movement a new set of tools in the form of conscious capitalism and positive climate communication.
+Thought leaders like Paul Hawken, Kate Raworth, Naomi Klein, David Suzuki, and Bill McKibben have modernized the discourse and given the environmental movement a new set of tools in the form of conscious capitalism and positive climate communication.

-On December 3, 2016, Kyle Calian founded The Regeneration, a magazine focused on highlighting individuals in the environmental movement who were actively changing the conversation about climate change.